 Yes, you should improve curb appeal when selling your house, but you don’t have to, even if the buyer requests it.
 Cosmetic issues (as we mentioned), especially exterior ones, just aren’t something to worry about.

 Much like minor electrical issues, problems with plumbing will most likely be laid out during a whole-home inspection.
 This is, of course, unless it’s a safety issue.
 Sellers have to make sure plumbing is up to code, but a minor faucet drip is something you shouldn’t worry about.

 As with minor electrical problems, you shouldn’t be concerned about fixing minor plumbing issues.
 As long as the plumbing is up to code, it’s just not reasonable for a buyer to ask you to fix, say, a dripping faucet.

-But, again, it’s a good idea to consult a Shoreline agent before you decide to ignore a problem your buyer wants you to take care of.
+But, again, it’s a good idea to consult a Seattle agent before you decide to ignore a problem your buyer wants you to take care of.